IGELsociety/IGEL_website/content/research-coalitions.md

 <h4>Members</h4>

+{{< card "images/members/grisot.jpg" >}}
+#### Giulia Grisot
+Postdoctoral Researcher, Faculty of Linguistics and Literary Studies, Bielefeld University, Germany.

+Giulia is a researcher interested in the mechanisms by which humans process and understand language and literature, and in the ways linguistic data can be explored computationally.
+She is currently part of the research project [“High Mountains Low Arousal?
+Distant Reading Topographies of Sentiment in German Swiss Novels in the early 20th Century”](https://mountain-sentiment.github.io/).
+In her PhD project she explored language processing of difficulties in literary texts, with a particular focus on Virginia Woolf.
+It combined stylistics and psycholinguistics methods (in particular eye tracking), to investigate textual complexities from an empirical viewpoint.
+{{</ card >}}

 {{< card "images/members/member-1.jpg" >}}
 #### Andrew Piper
 Professor and William Dawson Scholar, Department of Languages, Literatures, and Cultures, McGill University, Montreal, Canada.